 This idea is still abstract and needs to be enforced by working with industry, local authorities and the voluntary sector.
 If the social franchise model is applied, approved by the governing authorities and permits are granted for execution, the project will look for and establish digital labs in 2 community access points such as libraries or schools where a workshop can be set up to offer digital literacy skills on voluntary basis for 10 to 15 people.
 The students will then be able to create a number of digital products and services that will raise money to facilitate the coming years workshops.
 Funding this program will require the founder's seed money, donor funding and half (50%) of all profits from sale of digital products and services.
 Various mainstream and digital media channels will be used to promote awareness for the project.

-I'm a Tanzanian woman who has worked in various industries including Logistics, Tourism, Publishing and Advertising in different capacities.
-I also have some experience with sales.
-After 6 years of being employed in the private sector, I am now self employed as a Digital Marketing Consultant and I occasionally volunteer in teaching disadvantaged kids.
-I am also currently writing a collection of short stories for children.
+I'm a Tanzanian who has worked in various industries including Logistics, Tourism, Publishing and Advertising in different capacities.
+After a few years of being employed in the private sector, I am now working on personal projects and I occasionally volunteer in teaching disadvantaged kids.
 I believe in nurturing young African minds for a better, brighter future.
 I would like to see more young women and people with disabilities in STEM fields.
 I hope this purpose will lead me to seeing self-assured, educated youth actualize their dreams as a result of this idea.